 All financial derivative options have an expiration date, by which the owner must make their choice as to whether they wish to exercise their rights to buy or sell.
 The stated price of an option is known as the "strike" price.

 With regards to an options "specified timeframe", these are generally divided into two different types of options, European and American.
 A European option can only be exercised by its owner on the date that the option matures.
 An American option can be exercised anytime before the maturity date of the option.

-When an option is making a profit, it is said to be "in the money" as opposed to when the option is making a loss and it is "out of the money", or "under water".
+When a financial derivative option is making a profit, it is said to be "in the money" as opposed to when the option is making a loss and it is "out of the money", or "underwater".

-Although trading derivatives share many of the same qualities as traditional products, there are some key differences:
+Although trading different types of financial derivatives shares many of the same qualities as traditional products, there are some key differences:

-- Traders can open long and short positions with derivatives
+- Traders can open long and short positions with financial derivatives

 - Trading derivatives benefits from leverage

-Of course, trading using derivative products also has its drawbacks.
+Of course, trading using different types of financial derivative products also has its drawbacks.
 In some circumstances, not owning the asset deprives you of certain property rights.
 For example, if you trade shares using CFDs, you will not receive certain types of dividends and you also do not have voting rights.

 A more serious problem lies in the fact that the derivatives market is a lot less regulated than traditional trading products.
 Therefore, it can attract unregulated or untrustworthy brokers as well as fake brokers looking to scam people.

-Therefore, if you are interested in trading with derivatives, it is important to choose your broker carefully.
+Therefore, if you are interested in trading different types of financial derivatives, it is important to choose your broker carefully.
 Stick to brokers who are regulated by a respectable financial body and make sure you read their terms and conditions carefully before opening an account.